OJ/gobuster/README.md

 All funds that are donated to this project will be donated to charity.
 A full log of charity donations will be available in this repository as they are processed.

+## Changes in 3.1

+* enumerate public AWS S3 buckets

 ## Changes in 3.0

 * New CLI options so modes are strictly seperated (`-m` is now gone!)
 * Performance Optimizations and better connection handling
-* Ability to bruteforce vhost names
+* Ability to enumerate vhost names
 * Option to supply custom HTTP headers

 ## Available Modes